hellman-and-hero/LED-Ring-Kata/README.md

 - Clockwise or counterclockwise direction
 - Overload on / off (including individual threshold value)
 - Peak hold on / off
+- Configure position of first led for the rings

 **Have you implemented the requirement?
 Congratulations!
 The product owner has no further requirements.
 On the next page you will find a few more comments**